Mas Tirtodarmo Haryono: Death

 In the early hours of 1 October 1965, members of the Tjakrabirawa, calling themselves the 30 September Movement, broke into Haryono's home at Jalan Prambanan No. 8.
 His wife was woken by the group of men who told her that the general had been summoned by President Sukarno.
-Mrs Haryono returned to the bedroom, locking the door behind her and told her husband about what happened.
+Mrs Haryono returned to the bedroom, locked the door behind her, and told her husband about what happened.
 She told him not to go, and to tell the guards to return at 8 a.m.

 However, Haryono was suspicious and switched off the lights telling his wife to move with their children to an adjoining room.
 The Tjakrabirawa then fired shots through the locked bedroom door and Haryono jumped to the floor.
 Hiding, he waited for the first of the attackers who walked into the bedroom carrying a burning newspaper for light.
 Haryono tried to seize the soldier's gun, but failed and ran out of the door in confusion.
 He was shot down by a burst from a Sten gun, dragged through the garden, and his body thrown into one of the waiting trucks.
-His body was put in a truck and taken to Lubang Buaya, the rebel's base on the southern outskirts of Jakarta.
+His body was taken to Lubang Buaya, the rebel's base on the southern outskirts of Jakarta.
 There it was dropped into a disused well along with the bodies of the other murdered generals.

 All the bodies were recovered on October 4 and the generals were given a state funeral.
-Haryono was buried with his colleagues at the Kalibata Heroes Cemetery on 5 October.
+Haryono was buried with his colleagues at the Kalibata Heroes' Cemetery on 5 October.
 The same day, by order of President Sukarno, he was posthumously promoted and made a Hero of the Revolution.